 Data for the Canadian Community Health Survey (CCHS) is collected yearly from a sample of approximately 65,000 respondents.
-CANSIM Table 105-0509 presents estimates from 2-year combined data and features estimates for all provinces and territories as well as by health regions.
+CANSIM Table 105-0509 presents estimates from 2-year combined data and features estimates for all provinces and territories as well as for health regions.
 The 2-year combined data has higher precision (less variability) than annual estimates; annual CCHS estimates are not available at the health region level.

 Some values have data quality flags that indicate "use with caution" or "suppressed" due to high coefficients of variation: health regions with small populations and results disaggregated by age group or sex within small regions.

 The CCHS covers the population age 12 and older living in the 10 provinces and 3 territories.
-Excluded from the survey's coverage are
+Excluded from the survey's coverage are the following:

-- Persons living on reserves and other Aboriginal settlements in the provinces
+–Persons living on reserves and other Aboriginal settlements in the provinces

-- Full-time members of the Canadian Forces
+–Full-time members of the Canadian Forces

-- Children age 12 to 17 living in foster care
+–Children age 12 to 17 living in foster care

-- The population of institutionalized persons
+–The population of institutionalized persons

-- Persons living in 2 Quebec health regions: Nunavik Region and Terres-Cries-de-la-Baie-James Region.
+–Persons living in 2 Quebec health regions: Nunavik Region and Terres-Cries-de-la-Baie-James Region

 Altogether, these exclusions represent less than 3% of the Canadian population age 12 and older.